Apartment Design Guides: Victoria, NSW & SA

 The NATSPEC website has a long list of technical notes, which cover many construction elements.
 New to the list are:

 These technical notes are just two pages long.
 They are good for quick reference and for anyone new to universal design concepts.
 The Accessible Housing guidance refers to the Adaptable Housing Standard (AS4299), Livable Housing Design Guidelines, and the Access to Premises Standard.
-It was written prior to the adoption of the Livable Housing Design Standard which is now mandated in the NCC and is required in Class 1a and Class 2 buildings.
+It was written prior to the adoption of the Livable Housing Design Standard and updated in 2022.
+Related standards are also referenced.

-Designing with inclusion in mind will sometimes mean that more than one solution is required.
+More than one solution is sometimes required when designing for inclusion.
 So a “one-size-fits-all” approach can be counterproductive.
 It also means doing the best you can with what you have at the time with a view to improving with the next iteration.

 Whole Building Design Guide